 Scoping grants provide an opportunity for organizations to learn, explore, test assumptions, and identify best practices before launching larger-scale projects.
 Scoping grants may include, but are not limited to: pilot projects, project planning, research, training, evaluation, strategy development, or coalition-building work.
 Applicants are strongly encouraged to submit a Letter of Intent for a Scoping Grant, rather than for a full Project Grant unless substantial collaborative work has already taken place.

 Project grants support collaborative projects with the potential to create lasting impact in the areas in which the project is implemented.
 In addition, projects with the potential to disseminate important learning to the Posner Center network or the broader international development community will be prioritized.
 Project Grants are intended for groups who can demonstrate prior collaborative work with proposed partners.

-History and Projects Funded
+Program History and Funded Projects

 To see the full list of projects funded, click here:

-Want to support innovative collaborations?
+Want to support collaboration for impact?

 The Posner Center is working to radically grow the International Collaboration Fund for increased impact around the globe.
 We’re looking for new individual, foundation, and corporate partners to join us in our work to create measurable impact.
 Email us at to learn more about the program and how you can effect change.